acend/kubernetes-basics-training/content/en/docs/10.0/configmap.md

 ## Task {{% param sectionnumber %}}.3: ConfigMap Data Sources

-Create a ConfigMap and use the different kinds of [data sources](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/)
+Create a ConfigMap and use the other kinds of [data sources](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/)

-Make the values accessible in the different ways possible.